 - The contribution each partner made to the acquisition, preservation, or appreciation in value of assets

 Connecticut is an “all-property” state.
 In other words, the court might decide to divide your property no matter who owns it, no matter if you acquired it before or during the marriage, and no matter whose name is on the title.
-We can give you more information and tell you everything you need to know about divorce and taxes when you contact us for help.

 Complete a Case Evaluation form now